MakerBay/Coral_Reef_Mapping_Drone/README.md

 [Midorobots](https://youtu.be/jOu1lOi_OgA).
 This is another forebearer project made by some of our team.

 [Instructables:Scoutbot Kuching Robotic Boat](https://www.instructables.com/id/Scoutbot-Kuching-Robotic-Boat/).
-Urm yeah, This is another one !
+Urm yeah, this is another one.

 [Instructables:Laser Quadrat for Coral Reef Mapping](https://www.instructables.com/id/Laser-Quadrat-for-Coral-Reef-Mapping/).
 Yup, this was also us.

 Shout out to Eddie Yung, Ken Chew, Sidhant Gupta and Cesar Jung-Harada who are the creators of aforementioned projects.

-### Step 3: Show Up
+### Step 3: Show-Up
 The third step is to join our next meeting either in person or online / build day / saturday- link to a calendar ??